 We all need to get large quantities regular sleep so our brains and bodies can heal and recover from the demands of life.

-Sleep is absolutely essential to our lives and it’s only recently that we’ve discovered all the many functions that sleep has in our bodies.
-We need sleep in order to learn and to store memories.
+Sleep is absolutely essential to our lives and it’s only recently that we’ve discovered all of its many functions.
+We need sleep to learn, and to store memories.
 Sleep is when our brains get cleaned of the toxic build-ups that are known to be linked to Alzheimer’s and dementia.
-And sleep is essential for our immune systems as well.
+And sleep is essential for our immune systems.

 How much sleep do we need?
 It does vary from person to person but a minimum of 7 hours a night seems to be about right for most humans.
 It’s pretty simple to tell if you’re personally getting enough, though.
 If you can wake up without an alarm clock feeling refreshed, and if you can make it through the day without feeling sleepy AND without using caffeine, then you should be good.